philbudne/spipatjs/README.md

 The pattern P may contain any number of pattern elements including the use of alternation and concatenation.

-### breakp(SSFV)
+### breakp(SSVF)

-Where SSF is a String, cset, Function returning a String or cset, or Var object.  matches a string of zero or more characters up to but not including a break character that is one of the characters given in the string S.  Can match the null string, but cannot match the last character in the string, since a break character is required to be present.
+Where SSF is a String, Set, Var, or Function returning a String or Set.
+Matches a string of zero or more characters up to but not including a break character that is one of the characters given in the argument.
+Can match the null string, but cannot match the last character in the string, since a break character is required to be present.

-### breakx(SSFV)
+### breakx(SSVF)

-Where SSFV is a String, cset, Function, or Var behaves exactly like breakp(SSFV) when it first matches, but if a string is successfully matched, then a subsequent failure causes an attempt to extend the matched string.
+Where SSVF is a String, Set, Var, or Function.
+Behaves exactly like breakp(SSVF) when it first matches, but if a string is successfully matched, then a subsequent failure causes an attempt to extend the matched string.

-### cursor(F)
+### cursor(VF)

-Calls function F with a one-based integer cursor position, defined as the count of characters that have been matched so far (including any start point moves).
+Sets Var or calls Function with a one-based integer cursor position, defined as the count of characters that have been matched so far (including any start point moves).

 ### fencef(P)